 “Solar storm,” Magritte shouted back.

-Magritte covered the windows with layers of cloth while Kev and Marlin navigated to shore and tied up the boat.
-When Kev and Marlin finished, they descended the stairs to join us in the crew cabin.
+Magritte covered the windows with layers of cloth while Kev and Choco navigated to shore and tied up the boat.
+When Kev and Choco finished, they descended the stairs to join us in the crew cabin.

 Stark white gloves cover their hands, and goggles of orange glass covered their eyes.
 They had left nothing exposed to sunlight.
 An unpleasant smell followed them.
 I didn’t know what it was.
 The strange smell reminded me of burned hair and nasty farts.
 It stayed with us for days.